 - Cut the stalk six inches above the ground

-- Remove those buds and stockpile them in sealed containers
+- Store the buds in sealed containers

 The Biology Behind Sinsemilla